astoilkov/main-thread-scheduling/readme.md

 }
 ```

+### Priorities

+Currently there are only two priorities available: `background` and `user-visible`:
+- `background` – use this for background tasks.
+Every background task is run for 5ms – this ensures that the CPU fan of your user won't turn on.
+- `user-visible` – use this for things that needs to display to the user as fast as possible.
+Every `user-visible` task is run for 50ms – this gives you a nice cycle of doing heavy work and letting the browser render pending changes.

+If you have a use case for a third priority see the issue [here]().

 ## Alternatives

 The problem this library solves isn't new.
 However, I haven't found a library that can solve this problem in a simple manner.
 [Open an issue](https://github.com/astoilkov/main-thread-scheduling/issues/new) if there is such a library so I can add it here.

-React has an implementation – [react/scheduler](https://github.com/facebook/react/tree/3c7d52c3d6d316d09d5c2479c6851acecccc6325/packages/scheduler).
-They plan to make it more generic but I don't have a timeline for that.
+React has an implementation for scheduling tasks – [react/scheduler](https://github.com/facebook/react/tree/3c7d52c3d6d316d09d5c2479c6851acecccc6325/packages/scheduler).
+They plan to make it more generic but I don't know the timeline for this.